SAP Security Tutorial

 4. Network Basics (SAPRouter, Firewalls and DMZ, Network Ports)

-The basic security tools that SAP uses are Firewalls & DMZ, Network Ports, SAPRouter, etc. A firewall is a system of software and hardware components which define the connections that should pass back and forth between communication partners.
+The basic security tools that SAP uses are Firewalls and DMZ, Network Ports, SAPRouter, etc. A firewall is a system of software and hardware components which define the connections that should pass back and forth between communication partners.
 SAP Web dispatcher and SAPRouter are examples of application level gateways that you can use for filtering SAP network traffic.

 5. Web-AS Security (Load Balancing, SSL, Enterprise Portal Security)

 SSL (Secure Socket Layer), is a standard security technology for establishing an encrypted link between a server and client.
-With SSL you can authenticate the communication partners(server & client), by determining the variables of the encryption.
+With SSL you can authenticate the communication partners (server and client), by determining the variables of the encryption.

-With sap cyber security, both partners are authenticated.
+With SAP cyber security, both partners are authenticated.
 The data transferred between the server and client will be protected so any manipulation in the data will be detected.
 In addition to that data transferred between the client and server is also encrypted.
 Enterprise portal security guide can be helpful to secure the system by following their guidelines.

 6. Single Sign-On